A Little Life: Critical reception

 A Little Life was met with very positive reviews from critics.
-In 2015, the novel received rave reviews from The New Yorker, The Atlantic and The Wall Street Journal.

-In The Atlantic, Garth Greenwell suggested that A Little Life is "the long-awaited gay novel", as "it engages with aesthetic modes long coded as queer: melodrama, sentimental fiction, grand opera.
-By violating the canons of current literary taste, by embracing melodrama and exaggeration and sentiment, it can access emotional truth denied more modest means of expression".
+In The Atlantic, Garth Greenwell suggested that A Little Life is "the long-awaited gay novel…it engages with aesthetic modes long coded as queer: melodrama, sentimental fiction, and grand opera.
+By violating the canons of current literary taste, by embracing melodrama and exaggeration and sentiment, it can access emotional truth denied more modest means of expression."

-The New Yorker's Jon Michaud found A Little Life to be "a surprisingly subversive novel – one that uses the middle-class trappings of naturalistic fiction to deliver an unsettling meditation on sexual abuse, suffering, and the difficulties of recovery".
+The New Yorker's Jon Michaud found A Little Life to be "a surprisingly subversive novel – one that uses the middle-class trappings of naturalistic fiction to deliver an unsettling meditation on sexual abuse, suffering, and the difficulties of recovery."
 He praised Yanagihara's rendering of Jude's abuse, saying it "never feels excessive or sensationalist.
 It is not included for shock value or titillation, as is sometimes the case in works of horror or crime fiction.
-Jude's suffering is so extensively documented because it is the foundation of his character".
+Jude's suffering is so extensively documented because it is the foundation of his character."
 He concluded that the book "can also drive you mad, consume you, and take over your life.
-Like the axiom of equality, A Little Life feels elemental, irreducible – and, dark and disturbing though it is, there is beauty in it".
+Like the axiom of equality, A Little Life feels elemental, irreducible – and, dark and disturbing though it is, there is beauty in it."

-In The Washington Post, Nicole Lee described Yanagihara's novel as "a witness to human suffering pushed to its limits, drawn in extraordinary detail by incantatory prose".
+In The Washington Post, Nicole Lee described Yanagihara's novel as "a witness to human suffering pushed to its limits, drawn in extraordinary detail by incantatory prose."
 She wrote that "through insightful detail and her decade-by-decade examination of these people's lives, Yanagihara has drawn a deeply realized character study that inspires as much as devastates.
-It's a life, just like everyone else's, but in Yanagihara's hands, it's also tender and large, affecting and transcendent; not a little life at all".
+It's a life, just like everyone else's, but in Yanagihara's hands, it's also tender and large, affecting and transcendent; not a little life at all."